Juan-shu/DARLF/README.md

-DARLF (`Disentangled Aging Representation Learning Framework`) is a trimmed repository focused on one ablation result bundle: `ablation_health_binary_agefirst_reusefull_v1_run_01`.
+DARLF (Disentangled Aging Representation Learning Framework) is a trimmed repository focused on one ablation result bundle: ablation_health_binary_agefirst_reusefull_v1_run_01.
 The repository keeps the core training package, the ablation configuration, a small set of analysis scripts, and the result files needed to inspect the calibrated age-prediction and disease-aware ablation findings.

 ## Scope